3 million British people never feel in control of their money

 Sometimes making a budget isn't that simple.
 Perhaps you have several incomes coming in at different times of the month, or you might just want somebody else to do it for you.

-In this case, the thinkmoney Personal Account could help.
+In this case, the thinkmoney Current Account could help.
 It works like this:

 - Your incomes - for example wages, pensions and benefits - are paid into one side of the account